Blog

 6. Stacked Bar Graph

-However, our data analysts point out, that it’s essential not to overload the chart with too many segments, as this can make it harder to read.
+However, our data analysts point out, that it’s essential not to overload the bar chart with too many segments, as this can make it harder to read.
 For example, when comparing product sales by region, this approach helps you see both the overall sales for each region and the specific contribution of individual products, keeping the visualization clear and impactful.

 7. Radar Chart